CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 1. Wether you use Mac or Linux, open your Terminal application.
 2. Run `cd ~/.ssh/` in your Terminal.
 3. If the folder exists, run `ls` and check if a pair of key exists : *id_ed25519* and *id_ed25519.pub*.
+   Using *id_rsa* and *id_rsa.pub* is fine too.
+We are just advocating the use of *ed25519*.
+   Smaller to copy and way stronger than 2048-bit RSA keys.
    If you can find them, you do not need to generate a new one, simply go to the following "Add your key on Clever Cloud" part!